brianglass/anastasis/files/mat-sun.md

 The Kontakion of the Saint, if there is one, or of the current Feast.

-But on Sunday we say the HypakoÃ¯ of the Tone.
+But on Sunday we say the Hypakoï of the Tone.

 Then: